AKey/NumberJump/README.md

 + Music/Sounds ??

-+ High Score system
-    - Keep track of date
-    - Keep array of Original scores and Daily Scores
-        - If today is not the last date wipe the daily scores

 + Make the Level Complete! screen nicer.
     - Replace text buttons
     - Add Best time indiactor and set to visible if the time is better than saved

 ## Upgrades for later
-- Unlock extra color themes as a reward [**VERSION 2**]
+- Unlock extra color themes as a reward
-+ Bonus Levels  [**VERSION 2**]

-+  Rebuild RNG System
-    +  Instanciate a new Random Data Generator, generating a Key for play mode and daily [Not needed until V2]
+- Bonus Levels, change seed based on game mode
+- Create variable sized game fields
+- Move HighScore checking to plugin or new class